yunkunrao/tendermint.com/content/blog/introducing-basecoin-testnets.md

 Verify that the validator hash is as above.
 If the command failed, you're not fully synced yet.
 We need to fix this.
-In the meantime, remove the client directory, wait for your node to sync, and then try to initialize again:
+In the meantime, remove the client directory, wait for your node to sync, and then try to initialize again.
+You can check the latest height at `http://mercury-node2.testnets.interblock.io:46657/status`.

 ```
 rm -rf ~/.cosmos-testnets/mercury/client